gsipe-workshop/gsipe-workshop.github.io/_pages/First_GSIPE_Conference.md

 - Schedule

-(Coming soon)
+The event will go from 9 am on Friday 3rd of February 2023 to Saturday 4th of February afternoon.
+A conference apero will take place on Friday evening.
+The detailed schedule will be made available very soon.

 - Travel grant

 Sponsored by APSA’s Special Projects **<a href="https://connect.apsanet.org/centennialcenter/fostering-global-research-networks-among-junior-international-political-economy-and-international-economics-scholars/">Fund</a>**, we offer travel/caregiving grants for up to USD 250 for US residents, and up to USD 500 for residents from other countries.
-Please indicate if you require a grant in the submission link.

 ## Contact us:
 The Organizing Committee: Oriana Montti (Brandeis University), Felipe Balcazar (New York University), Elizabeth Meehan (George Washington University), and Elisa Navarra (Université Libre de Bruxelles)